New York's 115th State Assembly district

 New York's 115th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Billy Jones since 2017.
+The seat has been vacant since Billy Jones's resignation in August 2025 to serve a position at Clinton Community College.

 Geography

 District 115 is the northernmost district in the state.
 It encompasses the entirety of Clinton County, Franklin County and the towns of St. Armand, Wilmington, North Elba and Keene in Essex County.

+The district lies entirely within New York's 21st congressional district and entirely within New York's 45th State Senate district.

 2010s

 District 115 encompassed the entirety of Clinton County, Franklin County and the towns of Brasher, Hopkinton, Lawrence and Piercefield in St. Lawrence County.

 Recent election results

+2025 special

+The special election will be held on November 4, 2025, the same day as other scheduled statewide elections in New York.